skcode0/saai/README.md

 4. Feed .wav to [WhisperX](https://github.com/m-bain/whisperX) for transcription
 5. Use outputted transcription to a sentiment analysis model (BERT-based) that's been trained on [GoEmotions](https://github.com/google-research/google-research/tree/master/goemotions)
 6. Return transcription and corresponding sentiments to frontend
-7. Frontend displays gif of top sentiment, transcription, and graph of sentiments
+7. Frontend displays gif of top sentiment, transcription, and graph of sentiments (Note that the probabilities of the sentiments don't have to add up to 1, because it's a multi-label classification, not multi-class where you can only have one label out of all labels)

 ## Overview of how sentiment analysis models were trained
 - Datasets have been processed and cleaned